openharmony/third_party_python/Doc/library/tarfile.rst

    Raised to refuse extracting a symbolic link pointing outside the destination directory.

+.. exception:: LinkFallbackError

+   Raised to refuse emulating a link (hard or symbolic) by extracting another archive member, when that member would be rejected by the filter location.
+   The exception that was raised to reject the replacement member is available as :attr:`!BaseException.__context__`.

+   .. versionadded:: 3.11.13

 The following constants are available at the module level: